dfinance/dnode/docs/genesis_generation.md

 As you see we create one account calling `bank` where we will be store all generated **dfi** coins for start, and then 3 accounts to make them PoA validators, we need at least 3 validators because by default it's a minimum amount of PoA validators to have.

-`nominee` is account administrator of oracles system.
+`nominee` is account administrator of price feed system.

 Now let's add genesis account and initiate genesis PoA validators and PoS account.